Emmiechege/Emmiechege/README.md

 ![yellow cutie](https://github.com/Emmiechege/Emmiechege/assets/133679989/12cda1be-8b61-4802-b48c-b99266f3f426)

-# Hello there! 👋 My name is Emmie 💫,
+# Hello there! 👋 My name is Emmie💫,

 A multipotentialite currently immersed in the world of software engineering.
 With a project management background and a profound love for art and coding, I aim to bridge the gap between technology and creativity.
 Aspiring to become a Frontend Developer, I'm driven by the desire to craft innovative and imaginative user experiences, weaving together the realms of innovation and imagination at the intersection of art and coding .